 Step 4: Executive Communications

-At this stage the leadership team should communicate with the organization regarding the rebranding initiative, outlining the key players in the brand transition and ask for full commitment to the process – which includes communicating what they should and should not do in the interim to minimize transition costs when the time comes.
-This communication should cascade down into the organization to the management level to ensure the cooperation of all required participants in the rebranding process and to ensure that the project activities are prioritized as required.
+At this stage the leadership team should communicate with the organization regarding the rebranding initiative, outlining the key players in the brand transition, and ask for full commitment to the process.
+This includes communicating what they should and should not do in the interim to minimize transition costs when the time comes.
+This communication should cascade down the organization to the management level to ensure the cooperation of all required participants in the rebranding process and that the project activities are prioritized as required.

 Step 5: Data Collection

-BrandActive supports your team in conducting internal interviews with both companies’ department heads, to gather and quantify information regarding scope of branded assets, associated costs and branding processes.
-Branded assets include anything that currently is branded so it is important to have a process in place that can achieve 100% capture.
+BrandActive supports your team in conducting internal interviews with both companies’ department heads to gather and quantify information regarding scope of branded assets, associated costs, and branding processes.
+Branded assets can range in the thousands so it is important to have a process in place that can achieve 100% capture.
 When two companies are merging into one, it’s critical to create a combined asset list and determine which assets should be 1) eliminated, 2) rebranded, or 3) neutralized (logos or identity removed).
-This phase can seem like a monumental task however it is critical to be judicious as this information provides the foundation for project success, particularly as it relates to comprehensive cost estimation and elimination of legacy logos.
+This phase can seem like a monumental task, but it is critical to be judicious as this information will provide the foundation for project success, particularly as it relates to comprehensive cost estimation and elimination of legacy logos.
 Our recent asset inventory article dives more deeply into this topic.
 Going off track even 5% can incur a significant loss in budget or time.